 Turmeric is a condiment extracted from the root of the Curcuma longa plant.
 This condiment is extremely popular and appreciated in the Indian subcontinent.
-It is used in the alimentation, in healing and in Ayurvedic medicine for almost 4000 years.
+It is used in the alimentation, in healing for almost 4000 years.

 what are Turmeric Health Benefits?

 This amazing condiment has more than 500 benefits and destroys the cancer cells.
 Turmeric is considered to be the most powerful natural antioxidant which exists.
 Because of it’s compositions, curcuminoids and active biological substances, this condiment protects the organism against bacterias.
 Turmeric is a natural anti-inflammatory and it reduces the pain caused by arthritis or osteoporosis.
-Used for centuries in the Ayurvedic medicine, is was proved by a study that it’s properties have a good effect against arthritis.
+Used for centuries for healing, is was proved by a study that it’s properties have a good effect against arthritis.
 Also, it can contribute to the inflammations caused by asthma.

 What are Turmeric tea benefits?